aherrmann/rules_zig/CONTRIBUTING.md

 Otherwise later tooling on CI may yell at you about formatting/linting violations.

-## Updating BUILD files
+## Updating generated files

 Some targets are generated from sources.
-Currently this is just the `bzl_library` targets.
+Currently these are `bzl_library` targets and `filegroup` targets.
+Furthermore, the API documentation is generated, and certain flags need to be generated for integration testing purposes.
-Run `bazel run //:gazelle` to keep them up-to-date.
+Run `bazel run //util:update` to keep them up-to-date.

 ## Using this as a development dependency of other rules